Quality and Safety Measures at UC Davis Medical Center

 UC Davis Medical Center voluntarily participates in a number of public reporting initiatives and efforts that focus on quality of care and patient safety.
 Some select highlights:

-In data related to eight key areas — including heart attacks, stroke, blood clots, emergency department care, preventive care, pregnancy/delivery, colonoscopy and cataracts — that appeared on the federal Hospital Compare website as of January 2017, UC Davis matched or exceeded both state and national hospitals in eight of 14 "timely and effective care" measures, including measures related to timely stroke care, to pregnancy and delivery care, and to blood clot prevention and treatment.
+In data related to eight key areas — including heart attack care, cancer care, emergency department care, preventive care, pregnancy/delivery, blood clot prevention, colonoscopy and cataract surgery — that appeared on the federal Hospital Compare website as spring 2018, UC Davis matched or exceeded both state and national hospitals in six "timely and effective care" measures, including measures related to cancer care, pregnancy and delivery care, emergency room care, colonoscopy followup, and employee vaccination.
 In six other measures, results were not available or the hospital had too few patients or cases to report.
 The Hospital Compare website also contains data on a wide range of additional quality and safety measures.

 The Hospital Consumer Assessment of Healthcare Providers and Systems initiative or HCAHPS measures patients' perspectives on hospital care.
-In results that appeared on the Hospital Compare website as of January 2017, UC Davis Medical Center matched or exceeded state averages in eight of 11 categories: whether nurses always communicated well; whether doctors always communicated well; whether staff always explained about medicines before administering; whether patients were given information about what to do during recovery at home; whether patients strongly agreed they understood their care when they left the hospital; whether patients gave their hospital a rating of 9 or 10 on a scale of 0 (lowest) to 10 (highest); whether pain was always well controlled; and whether they would recommend the hospital to others.
+In results that appeared on the Hospital Compare website as of spring 2018, UC Davis Medical Center matched or exceeded state averages in seven of 11 categories: whether nurses and doctors always communicated well; whether staff always explained about medicines before administering; whether patients were given information about what to do during recovery at home; whether patients strongly agreed they understood their care when they left the hospital; whether patients gave their hospital a rating of 9 or 10 on a scale of 0 (lowest) to 10 (highest); and whether they would recommend the hospital to others.

 Our commitment to quality and safety